With the 2014 FIFA World Cup™ starting, Goal has teamed up with Hyundai to celebrate the fan culture of competing nations. Here we explore Italy

 As with any good tune, it stuck in the heads of those that had heard it and they continued to belt it out with gusto during the game at the Giuseppe Meazza.
-Club Brugge pulled off a shock 1-0 win over its Italian opponent and the club’s supporters had themselves a new anthem.
-However, it was taken from the club on February 15, 2006 when it hosted Roma in the UEFA Cup.
+Club Brugge pulled off a shock 1-0 win over their Italian opponents and the club’s supporters had themselves a new anthem.
+However, it was taken from them on February 15, 2006 when they hosted Roma in the Uefa Cup.

-When the Belgians equalized just after the hour mark, the Jan Breydel Stadium erupted to the sound of ‘Seven Nation Army’.
+When the Belgians equalised just after the hour mark, the Jan Breydel Stadium erupted to the sound of ‘Seven Nation Army’.
 Club captain Francesco Totti was immediately blown away.

 “I had never heard the song before we stepped on the field in Bruges," the attacker said.
 "Since then, I can't get the 'Po po po po po po po' out of my head.
 It sounded fantastic and the crowd was immediately totally into it.
 I quickly went out and bought one of the band's albums."

-Indeed, Totti led some 500,000 revelers in a rendition of the song during the country’s post-World Cup celebrations in Rome.
-Teammates Alessandro Del Piero and Marco Materrazzi also joined the Rolling Stones on stage in Milan to sing along to the adapted lyrics.
+Indeed, Totti led some 500,000 revellers in a rendition of the song during the country’s post-World Cup celebrations in Rome.
+Team-mates Alessandro Del Piero and Marco Materrazzi also joined the Rolling Stones on stage in Milan to sing along to the adapted lyrics.

 Ahead of this summer's World Cup in Brazil, ‘Seven Nation Army’ remains very much a staple of the Italy supporters' set list.
 It now belongs to the Azzurri and its followers as much as it does to Jack White.